-There is the incident of the ecret ballot taken at a union meeting of one Borden barn, which showed 93 in favor of the A. F. of L. union and 19 against.
+There is the incident of the secret ballot taken at a union meeting of one Borden barn, which showed 93 in favor of the A. F. of L. union and 19 against.
 The chairman of the meeting came around to the men a few days later, they tell us, accompanied by the superintendent, with a petition for the men to sign asking for a company union.
 The company then flaunted the fact that a majority signed the petition as proof that a company union was the wish of their men, disregarding the evidence of the closed ballot.
-The company officials corrobrater this story, passing over the discrepancies of the ing the Liturgy.
-Those interested only one barn"; employees tell us that at other barns when union box of one of our crooked politimeetings were held to discuss the cians. company union proposition, they were quickly adjourned whenever there was any talk of a closed
+The company officials corrobrater this story, passonly one barn"; employees tell us that at other barns when union meetings were held to discuss the company union proposition, they were quickly adjourned whenever there was any talk of a closed vote.)

-Note that at the time the men were given their last payout, of \$7 a week afterwards restored at the insistence of the union, the president of the Borden Company was drawing a salary of \$105,000.
+Note that at the time the men were given their last paycut, of \$7 a week, afterwards restored at the insistence of the union, the president of the Borden Company was drawing a salary of \$105,000.
 No wonder the company opposes the union!

-A strike in the milk business would be deplorable, and every effort should first be made to can vince the Borden Company of their mistake by other means.
-We have cancelled our milk order from Borden's, and deal with grocery stores which do not carry Borden produets.
-May we suggest that our readers make known their stand in terested he may be able to help form best and most suitable means for attempting what is aimed at, that is to say, for helping each member to better his condition to the utmost in body, soul and property".
+A strike in the milk business would be deplorable, and every effort should first be made to convince the Borden Company of their mistake by other means.
+We have cancelled our milk order from Borden's, and deal with grocery stores which do not carry Borden products.
+May we suggest that our like manner!